 Erie Insurance Exchange and its subsidiaries share a headquarters location in Erie, Pennsylvania; the group also has about 24 field offices located in some 11 US states including Illinois, Indiana, Maryland, New York, North Carolina, Ohio, Pennsylvania, Tennessee, Virginia, West Virginia, and Wisconsin, as well as in Washington, DC.

-Erie Insurance Exchange has more than 4.6 million property/casualty policyholders -- including auto, homeowners, and commercial customers -- and some 32,000 life, annuity, and disability insurance customers.
+Erie Insurance Exchange writes primarily private passenger automobile, homeowners, commercial multi-peril, commercial automobile, and workers compensation lines of insurance.
+It has nearly 4.9 million property/casualty policyholders -- including auto, homeowners, and commercial customers -- and several thousand life, annuity, and disability insurance customers.
 Personal insurance policies account for more than 70% of the property/casualty group operations and primarily consist of auto and homeowners policies.
-The commercial division accounts for more than 25% of property/casualty premiums, with core product lines including multi-peril, auto, and workers compensation policies.
+The commercial division accounts for about 30% of property/casualty premiums, with core product lines including multi-peril, auto, and workers compensation policies.
 Key industries served by the division include communications, consumer goods and services, materials manufacturing, and energy.

 The company's structure is somewhat convoluted -- technically the policyholders own Erie Insurance Exchange, but unlike a mutual insurer, the company doesn't return a portion of profits to policyholders.
 Erie Indemnity and its subsidiaries and affiliates operate Erie Insurance Exchange and also operate collectively with Erie Insurance Exchange under the name Erie Insurance Group.
 Erie Indemnity is the managing attorney-in-fact for the subscribers (policyholders) at the Erie Insurance Exchange, which owns all property and casualty and life insurance operations.